MichaelHWatkins/MealPrep.Solution/README.md

 * 5:33 - 6:01 Continuing to work on css.
 * 6:01 - 6:58 Playing with css and getting input from peers.
 * 9:00 - 9:30 Working with trying to get two models into one view.
+* 9:30 - 10:00 Researching how to put two different models in the same page.